Captain Sam Kerr strikes five in Australia's 18-0 mauling of Indonesia | Sports-Games

 Eight quickly became nine when Kerr poked home her fourth from a few feet out, with van Egmond once again the provider, before van Egmond herself made it nine at half-time with a thumping penalty kick shortly after.

-Head coach Tony Gustavsson made five changes to his 11th ranked team at the interval, but little changed on the pitch, with Carpenter bringing up double figures with a speculative long-range effort before Kerr took her individual tally to five, then set up the productive van Egmond for a cushioned header to make it 12-0.
+Head coach Tony Gustavsson made five changes to his 11th ranked team at the interval, but little changed on the pitch, with Carpenter brining up double figures with a speculative long range effort before Kerr took her individual tally to five, then set up the productive van Egmond for a cushioned header to make it 12-0.

 Van Egmond completed her hat-trick and made it 13-0 just before the hour mark before Kerr missed a penalty kick.
 Substitute Kyah Simon added to the tally before she made it 16-0 in the 71st minute.